Five Invisalign Tips Every Patient Should Know

 1. Protect Your Mouth And Tongue

 There's no getting around it: those cold plastic trays are going to be in your mouth 22 hours a day, and your mouth is not going to like it.
-During the early days of treatment, you may experience sores in your mouth and on your tongue from the plastic retainers.
+During the early days of treatment, you may experience sores in your mouth and on your tongue from Invisalign sharp edges.
 While your mouth will naturally toughen up as you proceed, the first few weeks of treatment can be a trying time.

-Dental wax can be a lifesaver here when applied to the rough edges of your trays.
+Dental wax for Invisalign can be a lifesaver here when applied to the rough edges of your trays.
 Here's a tip on how to apply the dental wax: pinch off a small chunk and roll it between your fingers to soften it up.
 Then apply it to the problem area of your trays!
-For really sharp edges, you can use a nail file to smooth them out.
-Here's a video that demonstrates how to file rough Invisalign edges:
+For really sharp edges, you can use a nail file to smooth them out, but be very careful not to bend or warp the aligners.
+Here's a video from Dr. Courtney Schiefelbein that shows you how to do it, along with some other neat tricks for sharp edges!

 Tongue irritation is another unexpected nuisance for most people when they start their clear aligner treatment.
 Your tongue is very active during speech, causing it to rub up against those plastic edges which can lead to cuts and uncomfortable hot spots.
 Use a peroxide-based mouthwash like Colgate Peroxyl to clean the sores and promote healing, as well as reduce odor-causing bacteria.
 My patients love the effervescence of the peroxide and say it makes their mouths feel extra clean!